avocardio/GPT-agents/README.md

 # GPT-agents

 GPT-agents is a simple blend between AutoGPT and Perplexity AI, with a focus on usability and user experience.
-There are two options: __chat__ mode and __task__ mode.
-In chat mode, you can converse with the agent, and in task mode, you can let all agents work together to complete a task.

 Features: